peppelinux/draft-demarco-oauth-status-assertions/draft-demarco-oauth-status-assertions.md

 to the confirmation claim assigned by the Issuer and contained within the Digital Credential.

-The Status Assertion Request object MUST contain the parameters defined in the following table.
+The Status Assertion Request object MUST contain the parameters and claims defined in the following table.

 | Header | Description | Reference |